 This area of expertise section of your higher education resume should be littered with educational buzzwords/keywords that you find in the job posting.
 This is the place where you can insert relevant keywords and job competencies that the Applicant Tracking Systems will pick up instantly.
 Ensure that the characteristics you insert are applicable to your background and what the institute would be looking for in an applicant.

-One resume writing tip in higher education is to come up with a bullet point list of 10-12 core competencies that highlight the areas of expertise.
+One resume writing tip a university instructor might use is to come up with a bullet point list of 10-12 core competencies that highlight the areas of expertise.
 These strengths will communicate that you are knowledgeable of the particular teaching skills and areas needed to perform the particular job you wish to secure.

-Sample Areas of Strength to Include in a Higher Education Resume, include:
+Sample Areas of Strength to Include in Your Resume

 Student Connections, Real World Applications, Creative Problem Solving, Academic Policies, Classroom Management, Student Management Systems